azuredevcollege/dockerday/day6/challenges/challenge3.md

 <details>
   <summary>Click to expand!</summary>

 Docker volumes are docker objects, just like containers and images.
 We create them just like creating images or containers.
-By default, we create them on the host where Docker daemon is running.
+By default, we create them on the host where the Docker daemon is running.
 But if we want, they can be created using various volume plug-ins and these plug-ins allow us to store the data, for example on a nfs drive or on the cloud.
 After the volume is created, we can mount that volume to any folder inside the container.
 From that moment, any files written to that folder will be physically stored in the volume.
 This way, we can keep these files longer than the container's lifetime.
-Any file in the container is deleted and lost, when container is deleted.
-Volumes allow us to keep files independent of containers' lifetime.
+Any file in the container is deleted and lost, when the container is deleted.
+Volumes allow us to keep files independent of the containers' lifetime.
 Let's create our first volume and see that in action.

 First let's check if there is any volume has been created on the host before.